Sep 26, 2017

 Imagine this scenario: a data center on the upper floors of a colo facility are powered and running.
 However, the ISP equipment on the first floor is flooded and the Internet is down.
 Enter the DNA with 4G LTE connectivity built in.
 Simply plug the DNA into a location with 4G LTE and connect it to the top switch.
 Now the data center is back in business on the Verizon Wireless 4G LTE network.
 The DNA also monitors ISP connections and automatically fails back when it returns.

 Datto calls this Network Continuity, the ability to ensure the network—and the business—stays up when ISPs go down.
-There are no extra contracts, no additional equipment and no overage costs, it is all included in the price of the device.
 It makes it very easy to purchase and deploy a DNA, simply plug it in and go.

 All told, Datto rotated in 25 people to support Harvey and Irma recovery efforts over the past month.
 Of the 75 devices installed by the DRTs, 70 of them were DNAs.
 Additionally, the DRTs used the DNAs for connectivity during the storms.